 Larch Valley & Sentinel Pass

 It should come as no surprise that the most popular hiking trail during larch season is Larch Valley at Moraine Lake.
-Guests of Fairmont Chateau Lake Louise can book onto our Moraine Lake Shuttle (bookable through the Concierge) and hike up to the famed golden trail with minimal fuss.
+Guests of Fairmont Chateau Lake Louise can book onto our Moraine Lake Shuttle (bookable through our booking engine) and hike up to the famed golden trail with minimal fuss.
 The trail is rated as difficult, but the reward is worth the work!

 If you want to hike around Moraine Lake but are looking for a hike that is a little more low-key, Consolation Lakes is perfect.
 This 5.8 km out and back trail is a great family-friendly hike that offers amazing larch and lake views with minimal elevation gain.